Chief Operating Officer

 Deputy Country Director, Cambodia

-Christin Spoolstra is CFC’s Deputy Country Director, a position she has held since 2014.
-In this role, she reports to Superintendent of Schools & Country Director Ung Savy, serving as the central point of communication for CFC’s on the ground in Siem Reap.
-Christin helps to establish strategic direction and execution of key CFC initiatives and works with CFC’s program managers to strengthen current systems as well as implement new community programs.
-Additionally, she develops Human Resources policies and procedures, and trains local teams on communication and public relations skills.
+Rebecca Large is CFC’s Deputy Country Director.
+She helps to establish strategic direction and execution of key CFC initiatives, and works with CFC’s program managers to strengthen current systems as well as implement new community programs.
+Additionally, Rebecca develops human resource policies and procedures, and trains local teams on communication and public relations skills.

 Lori Soenksen is CFC’s Director of Finance.
 She is a Certified Public Accountant (CPA) and holds a Bachelor’s of Science in Business Administration degree from West Virginia University.